RVC-NMPC: Nonlinear Model Predictive Control with Reciprocal Velocity Constraints for Mutual Collision Avoidance in Agile UAV Flight: Methodology

 with $VO_{i|j}^\tau$ defined according to~\eqref{eq:velocity_obstacle}.
 To cope with the latency of data resulting from communication delays and lower frequencies of incoming messages compared to the control loop frequency, the first-order linear motion model is applied to predict current positions of other \acp{uav} based on the most recent available information.

-Because of the absence of information about future trajectories of other robots, the constraint~\eqref{eq:orca_lin_constraints} represents the only velocity constraint which can be computed based on available information --- current position and velocity of the robots $i$ and $j$.
+Due to the absence of information about future trajectories of other robots, the constraint~\eqref{eq:orca_lin_constraints} represents the only velocity constraint that can be computed based on the available information --- current position and velocity of the robots $i$ and $j$.
 While applying this constraint to the entire control horizon provides the required mutual collision avoidance guarantees (given $\tau \geq T_h$), such an approach is unnecessarily restrictive and hinders the performance of the method.
 Therefore, we introduce the time validity $t_{v,m}$ of the velocity constraint for robot $m$ whose estimate is given by

-which represents time after which the angle between vector $\bm{p}_{rel}$ representing the relative pose between robots and vector $\bm{v}_{rel}$ representing relative velocity of robots exceeds $\frac{\pi}{2}$ (see~\autoref{fig:time_validity}).
+which represents the time after which the angle between vector $\bm{p}_{rel} = \bm{p}_j - \bm{p}_i$, representing the relative position between robots, and vector $\bm{v}_{rel} = \bm{v}_j - \bm{v}_i$, representing robots' relative velocity, exceeds $\frac{\pi}{2}$, i.e., the constraint is applied only for time steps before the drone would pass the possibly colliding drone assuming both robots maintain their current velocities $\bm{v}_i, \bm{v}_j$ (see~\autoref{fig:time_validity}).
 Given the time validity~\eqref{eq:time_validity} for each constraint, we introduce \acp{rvc} for mutual collision avoidance in \ac{nmpc} formulation as time dependent variable constraints given by

 where $t_k$ is the time corresponding to $k$-th transition point in the control horizon.